How to cancel your Vodafone contract - details and templates

 A quick recap

-Last week Vodafone let slip they were ending the 500MB soft cap on data usage for customers; in the past, customers have been free to occasionally stray over the limit without paying additional charges, a point that have been clarifed in writing by Vodafone's own staff on several occasions.
+In 2010, Vodafone let slip they were ending the 500MB soft cap on data usage for customers; in the past, customers have been free to occasionally stray over the limit without paying additional charges, a point that have been clarified in writing by Vodafone's own staff on several occasions.

-From 1 June, however, Vodafone will introduce "Out of Bundle" charges; customers will be charged for any and all data usage above 500MB - £5 for an additional 500MB or more, depending on the contract - thereby ending any notion of a Fair Use Policy.
+From 1 June, 2010, however, Vodafone introduced "Out of Bundle" charges; customers will be charged for any and all data usage above 500MB - £5 for an additional 500MB or more, depending on the contract - thereby ending any notion of a Fair Use Policy.

 This has significant consequences for all customers, especially over time as customers buy more apps and their average data usage rises.

-Yesterday, Vodafone posted a new press release concerning the changes; we don't think we've read a statement so full of horseshit in quite some time:
+Vodafone posted a press release concerning the changes; we don't think we've read a statement so full of horse-shit in quite some time:

 Vodafone UK to give customers total control of their mobile data spend